1,000+ Opportunities

 Grantmaking — Foundation for Seacoast Health The Foundation for Seacoast Health awards grants to organizations that improve the health and well-being of individuals in the Foundation’s service area, which includes the following 9 towns: New Hampshire: Portsmouth, Newington, New Castle, Greenland, Rye, North Hampton.
 Maine: Kittery, Eliot, York.

-Based on current listing details, eligibility includes: Non-profit organizations, municipalities, schools, and colleges in Portsmouth, Newington, New Castle, Greenland, Rye, North Hampton, New Hampshire, and Kittery, Eliot, York, Maine.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Non-profit organizations, municipalities, schools, and colleges in Portsmouth, Newington, New Castle, Greenland, Rye, North Hampton, NH and Kittery, Eliot, York, ME.
+Confirm the full requirements in the official notice before applying.